markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 16 - Conclusion

-So in the end all of these different ideas boil down to a series of questions.
+So, this book has discussed a lot of different ideas.
+A lot of different ways of looking at the world and specifically a lot of different ways of looking at projects.
+And, in the end, all of these different ideas boil down to a series of questions.
 Questions that you can ask yourself.
 Questions that the team can ask itself.
 Questions that you could even possibly talk through with the client, if you have a close enough relationship.

-For example:
+And the answers to these questions are mostly definite actions that can be taken to increase the chance of delivering your project.

-What you see is all there is - Daniel Kahneman.
+The idea: what you see is all there is which we get from Daniel Kahneman.

-If in terms of thinking what you see is all there is how can you change what people see how would that change thinking what aren't you showing that's important.
+Imagine a woman being sawn in half.
+You see her head.
+You see feet.
+You see the casket being split into two separate parts.

+If what you see is *really* all there is, what do you do if you want to change what people think?
+You probably have to change what they see.
+And so, the question that comes out of this way of seeing that suggests a potential course of action is what can we change that people see, so that their behaviour also changes?

+In my own account, of "Fried Egg Agile," I've talked about how I've used burn-up charts to help to deliver several projects on time.

+Imagine that rather than looking at your team, you're looking at that team over there.
+This isn't a team that you're connected with.
+This is a team that you don't have any stake in.
+You don't desperately want them to do well.
+How are *that* team going to do?
+Are they going to do well?
+What problems might that team have?

 Also from Daniel Kahneman, the planning fallacy and associate with the planning fallacy, the inside view and the outside view.

 In terms of Triz:

 Which of the problems that you're trying to solve are in fact insoluble?
-The simply aren't the kind of problems that can be solve, they are trade-offs that need to managed.
-If there are trade-offs how do you provide a sweet spot?
+The simply aren't the kind of problems that can be solved, they are trade-offs that need to *managed*.
+If they are trade-offs, how do you find a sweet spot?

+Are there any parts of the process which require something to both exist and not exist?
+Is this an opportunity for invention?
 If there is a situation in which you both need something and don't need it?
 How could you go about doing that?
 Are you doing it already (like have a "servant leader" as the manager of the team).

 This is really both the ideas of Keith Johnston and the "SNAFU problem" as stated by Robert Anton Wilson.
 Everything is a status transaction.

 In terms of Status how is what the problem that you're trying to solve being affected by issues of Status?
 Are you trying to push / change the timings of your clients?
 Are you trying to make them do things that they don't want to do?
 What ways of approaching this problem are there that makes status less of a problem?

 Looking at this through the ideas of John Boyd: are you being asked to speed up quicker than you possibly can?
-Are you being asked to run a top speed that will always be beyond the speed of the team?
+Are you being asked to run a top speed that will always be beyond the capacity of the team?
 Are you actually been asked to slow down and you don't want to?
-These are ideas connected t Boyd's energy maneuverability Theory.
+These are ideas connected to Boyd's Energy Manoeuvrability Theory.
+What's important about an aircraft, especially a fighter plane, isn't its top speed, but it's manoeuvrability.
+How quickly it can speed up, how quickly it can slow down and, as well as its top speed, what the lowest speed is that it can run at and still be manoeuvrable.

+Another of Boyd's ideas is the OODA loop, which one of many versions of the ideas discussed in the "Car driving" three pillars of the empirical process.
 What are you observing that's weird or unexpected on the project?
 How does it change our thinking?
 How does it change our decisions how does it change how we act?

 In terms of cynefin framework.
 Where are we?
 Are we in a chaotic situation?
 Are we in a complex situation?
 Where does the client think we are?
 Where are we being pushed?
 Are we being pushed from a complex situation into a chaotic situation?
 Are we being pushed into disorder?
 Are we already in disorder?
 How do we get out of disorder?
 What small steps can we make to take us to somewhere where we know where we are?